Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Or the Hierarchy."
 Yulna sighed and deposited a bowl full of icing sugar and butter under the mixer.
 Some lucky cubs were going to be bouncing off the walls in a few hours: Allison certainly didn’t want to eat a Nava cake, though Xiù didn’t seem troubled by the recipe.

 "Perhaps we should discuss something different?"
 Yulna requested.
-"Talking about cannibalism here in my kitchen is…"
+"Talking about cannibalism here in my kitchen is..."

 "Off-putting?"
 Xiù suggested.

 "Yes, let’s go with that."

-"It is… *kinda* the reason we came here today…" Allison reminded them.
-"I mean, it’s always great to see you, but…"
+"It is... *kinda* the reason we came here today..."
+Allison reminded them.
+"I mean, it’s always great to see you, but..."

 "But this is important," Yulna sat down on a stool and scratched her claws idly on the countertop.
-"I know… I keep thinking about Triymin.
+"I know...
+I keep thinking about Triymin.
 I never met her."

 "No," Xiù said quietly.
 "You never got to."

 "What was she like?"

 Xiù set her bowl of flour aside for a second and leaned against the counter opposite Yulna. "...Wounded," she said after a moment’s thought.
 "Scared.
-She barely knew how to be a Gaoian, but she was so brave… And so loyal..."
+She barely knew how to be a Gaoian, but she was so brave...
+And so loyal..."

 "Sounds like a Gaoian to me," Allison said.
 It earned her two grateful looks.

-"How many more like her were on that ring, I wonder…?"
+"How many more like her were on that ring, I wonder...?"
 Yulna mused.

 "...More than could ever be saved."